 That third symphony (the Eroica symphony) was first performed privately in Palais Lobkowitz in 1804, with Beethoven as conductor.

 This Eroica Saal feels smaller than you might expect, but the musical significance seems to echo down the decades and you have to fight the urge to sing loudly just to see what it sounds like.

-Frescoes from the 1720s cover the entire ceiling, each painting representing an aspect of intellectual endeavour at Vienna’s Academy of Fine Arts (which is still going strong today).
+Frescoes from the 1720s cover the entire ceiling, each painting representing an aspect of intellectual endeavour at Vienna’s Academy of Fine Arts (still going strong today).
 So you might spot such disciplines as music, painting, landscape gardening, engineering, and similar.

 The painter (Jacob van Schuppen) clearly “admired” the female form, many of whom seemingly felt unable to write poetry or undertake urban planning without first exposing their ample breasts.